samthebest/dump/BasicSecurity.md

 Only login to email on your own computer or a computer you trust.
 You can only trust computers where you know that the user goes to the same lengths as you to keep your computer secure.

+## 4 Anti-virus Software

+Is utterly useless.
+Contrary to their publicity.
+Avoid installing any anti virus software, they are likely to **decrease** the security of your machine.
+(See notes)

 # Notes

 This section contains explanations to the above instructions.

+## 1.1

+Mac, Linux and Gmail can be considered secure platforms (the BSD variants of Linux being the most secure).
+Windows cannot be trusted as highly so keep your password for a Windows system separate.

+**In general you want to minimise the number of passwords you remember** less is more.
+Simplicity is key.

 ### 1.1.3

 A password only needs to be as complex as the data it protects.

+Avoid changing passwords because this introduces complexity.
+Complexity introduces work arounds and room for mistakes.
+Keep the system simple **and stick to it**.
+Large corporations often ask employees to change their passwords regularly, this is why large corportaions are frequently on the news for getting hacked - most have NO IDEA about security.

+Large corporations cannot be trusted as examples of how to secure systems.
+They employ IT staff to handle security that do not have degrees in STEM.
+Corporations often **only** care about insurance, not about security.
+Being insured and being secure are entirely different things.
+Insurance companies also tend to employ uneducated people to determine their rules.
+Crucially insurance polcies will require "anti-virus" software, maybe this is because the "anti-virus" software companies pay the insurance companies to do so - though incomptence is more likely.
+The only **genuine** way to keep a corporation secure is to hire top STEM talent and frequent penetration testing from multiple independent testers - the smaller the tester, the better.

+# 4

+Anti virus software will likely run as root or admin on your system.
+Introducing any program and allowing to run 24/7 on your machine as root/admin is a bad idea.
+Just because some software